scosman/actions_mcp/README.md

 #### How Prompts are Exposed via MCP

-The MCP protocol supports prompts natively and HooksMCP will provide prompts through the offical protocol.
+The MCP protocol supports prompts natively; HooksMCP will provide prompts through the official protocol.

 However, many clients only support MCP for tool calls.
 They either completely ignore prompts, or only expose prompts via a dropdown requiring manual human selection.
 For these clients, we also expose a MCP tool called `get_prompt`.
 This tool automatically enabled when prompts are defined, allowing coding agents to retrieve prompt content by name. **Note**: the get_prompt tool does not support argument substitution.
 The model will have to infer how to use the prompt from it's template.